fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

         }

         // TODO: add safety comment
-        // Consider if new desc is swapped in, can we read dealloced memory?
+        // Consider if new desc is swapped in, can we read deallocated memory?
         // Do not need to worry about underflow for the sub because we would
         // have already returned
         let elem = unsafe { &*self.get(current_desc.size - 1) }